dankamongmen/notcurses/README.md

 up someday **FIXME**.

 It is worth knowing that several terminals draw the block characters directly, rather than loading them from a font.
+This is generally desirable.
+To inspect your environment's rendering of drawing characters, run `notcurses-info`.

 ### FAQs